Jackspence6/text-editor/README.md

 A browser-based text editor PWA with offline capabilities.
 Utilizes idb for data persistence and service workers for caching.
 Deployed on Heroku, offering a seamless note-taking and code snippet experience.

-## Live Heroku Link

-You can explore the live application of the Text Editor on Heroku: TBA

 ## Table of Contents

 - [Installation](#installation)